Voter Education

 Make Your Voting Plan

 Preparing ahead ensures you won’t face surprises on Election Day.
 Decide how you want to vote—early, by mail, or in person.
 Look up your polling place or ballot drop box, plan transportation if needed, check ID requirements, and set reminders for key deadlines.
-A simple plan makes the voting process smoother and more confident.
+A complete voting plan makes the voting process smoother, more confident, and ensures you are prepared for every step of the process.
+Below are the essential components to include in your plan:

 Become An Informed Voter